 Two other severe strains of coronavirus—severe acute respiratory syndrome (SARS-CoV, or just SARS) and Middle East Respiratory Syndrome (MERS-CoV, or just MERS)—broke out in the last two decades in more than 20 countries, leading to some 1,600+ deaths.
 While COVID-19 seems more infectious than those two, it also seems less deadly (thank goodness).

-The transmission sources of this coronavirus disease are still under investigation, but it appear to come from bats, which then pass it to another, intermediary, animal—possibly a pangolin, a type of anteater that looks like an armadillo, which happens to be the most heavily trafficked mammal in the world.
+The transmission sources of this coronavirus disease are still under investigation, but it appears to come from bats, which then pass it to another, intermediary, animal—possibly a pangolin, a type of anteater that looks like an armadillo, which happens to be the most heavily trafficked mammal in the world.
 From there, it moves to humans.

 What Are the Main Symptoms of the Coronavirus?